Stony Pond Trail

 Newcomb to Long Lake

-This 14 mile groomed trail joins two great destinations, and only crosses the highway, once.
+This 14-mile groomed trail joins Newcomb and Long Lake, and only crosses the highway once.
 Also known as Trail C8B.

 Miles of groomed trails, high altitude for good snow cover, and breathtaking scenery makes Newcomb a popular snowmobiling destination.